Menu

 • The development of voice, speech and language in children with speech delay, developmental or communication disorders.

-• Anyone who uses their voice extensively or uniquely and wants to develop or restore their voice, such as: lecturers, teachers, therapists, group leaders, public speakers, singers and actors.
+• Anyone who uses their voice extensively or uniquely and wishes to preserve, develop or restore their voice, such as: lecturers, teachers, therapists, group leaders, public speakers, singers and actors.

 Emotional needs: